Skip to main content

 When disabled customers cannot read, navigate, verify, recover, or get help in the way that works for them, the service creates unnecessary barriers and falls short of basic usability.

-The central takeaway is simple: build for choice, clarity, and real-world use from the start, and you reduce friction for disabled customers, lower the cost of retrofitting, and create journeys that work better for everyone.
+Build for choice, clarity, and real-world use from the start, and you reduce friction for disabled customers, lower retrofit costs, and create journeys that work better for everyone.

 The Scale of the Issue